Wolfram Function Repository

 Reversing the reduction polynomials does not change the result of PolynomialReduce when a Gröbner basis is used:

-If the underlying variables are omitted, AlgebraicReplace might not recognize what are the correct ones:
+If the underlying variables are omitted, AlgebraicReplace might not recognize the correct ones:

 Specify x and y as variables to get the desired replacement: